1. How do I request funding from ASUCM?

 3. What does ASUCM do?

 ASUCM stands for the Associated Students of the University of California, Merced.
-ASUCM is an independent body, whose mission is to provide efficient and equal representation for the expression of students' views, clarity of opinions, and interests in recognition of the rights of the students in this university community; to encourage effective student participation by providing services and coordinating activities; to support promote and celebrate the diversity of culture, lifestyles, and believes for the breadth of ideas and perspectives they bring; to advance present and future; and to promote the general education welfare and enhancenment of the academic benefits and opportunities offered for the continuing success of the students of the University of California, Merced.
+ASUCM is an independent body, whose mission is to provide efficient and equal representation for the expression of students' views, clarity of opinions, and interests in recognition of the rights of the students in this university community; to encourage effective student participation by providing services and coordinating activities; to support promote and celebrate the diversity of culture, lifestyles, and believes for the breadth of ideas and perspectives they bring; to advance present and future; and to promote the general education welfare and enhancenment of the academic benefits and opportunities offered for the continued success of the students of the University of California, Merced.

 4. Where is the ASUCM Office?

 The ASUCM Office is located in Granite Pass 174.
 We are near the south of campus, facing the lake.
 As of Fall 2021, the ASUCM Office hours are Mondays-Fridays from 8am-5pm.
 You can also find our hours on our homepage.
 Click this link to be taken to the homepage of the official ASUCM website.

 5. What services does ASUCM offer?

 Our team is made of an administrative assistant, media specialist, two student assistants, and two student interns.
 Our goal is to provide the students with information and as many resources as we can in order to improve their experience at the university.
 Some of our services include:

 - Free Scantrons and Green Books